granadahfg/granadahfg.github.io/index.md

 In 1994, due to the North American Free Trade Agreement (NAFTA), Mexican avocados entered the American market.
 An avocado explosion followed: in 2016, 76% of the total exports of Avocados from Mexico went to the US, compared to only 13% in 1994.
 While Mexico’s avocado production was able to follow demands, recently, a combination of decreased production, increased demand, and drug cartels have led to a [guacamole crisis](https://www.dw.com/en/mexico-facing-a-guacamole-crisis/a-49703429) in Mexico.

-In the European Union, the demand for Avocados has also exploded: imports increased from 170 thousand tonnes in 1994  to 1810 thousand tonnes by 2016.
+In the European Union, the demand for Avocado has also exploded: imports increased from 170 thousand tonnes in 1994 to 1810 thousand tonnes by 2016.
 The main exporters appear to be South Africa, Mexico, Israel and Kenya, and in the most recent years Peru and Chile.

 <div class="flourish-embed" data-src="visualisation/1124925"></div><script src="https://public.flourish.studio/resources/embed.js"></script>